mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectBigROI.md

 ![](./gif/big3.gif)

-as with case one, only the current function searched.
+as with case one, only the current function searched. ( pay attention to my last example where alternatives are only offered from the nested function definition!)